-Unleashing the Quantum Revolution: Is QBTS Your Next Big Investment? - YaNoticias
+Unleashing the Quantum Revolution: Is QBTS Your Next Big Investment? - YANoticias

-- D-Wave Quantum Inc. is leading the development of a fully fault-tolerant quantum computer, potentially revolutionizing various industries.
+- D-Wave Quantum Inc. is leading the development of a fully fault-tolerant quantum computer, potentially revolutionising various industries.

 - The excitement around QBTS stock stems from the growing interest and investment in quantum technology by major tech companies.